Midshipman: United States Naval and Merchant Marine Academies

 Midshipmen at the US Naval Academy, US Merchant Marine Academy, and in the NROTC wear uniforms that comply with standards established for commissioned officers of the Navy, with shoulder board and sleeve insignia varying by school year or midshipman officer rank as prescribed by Chapter 6 of Navy Uniform Regulations.
 Midshipmen wear gold fouled anchors as the primary insignia on caps and shoulder boards and gold plain anchors as collar insignia on service dress and full dress uniforms.
 Marine-option midshipmen in the NROTC wear gold Eagle, Globe and Anchor insignia in place of the fouled anchor insignia worn by all other midshipmen.

-Midshipmen at the US Naval Academy study a core curriculum of engineering, natural sciences, the humanities, and social sciences, and participate in a required "surface cruise" with an active vessel during the summer.
+Midshipmen at the US Naval Academy study a core curriculum of engineering, natural sciences, the humanities, and social sciences, and participate in a required "summer cruise" with an active vessel after their freshman (plebe) ad junior academic years.
 Upon graduation, midshipmen are commissioned as ensigns in the Navy or second lieutenants in the Marine Corps.

 Midshipmen at the United States Merchant Marine Academy study a similar core curriculum, except they are split into deck (navigation oriented) and engineering programs.
 Additionally, they typically spend a year at sea working as cadets on U.S. flagged merchant ships, visiting ports around the world.
 At graduation they have two options: (1) a job in the maritime industry ashore or sailing aboard commercial US-flagged vessels, plus a US Navy Reserve commission, or (2) an active-duty commission in any of the United States Uniformed Services (Army, Marine Corps, Navy, Air Force, Coast Guard, National Oceanographic and Atmospheric Administration, or United States Public Health Service) as an ensign or second lieutenant.

+Mexican Navy

+The Mexican Navy, unlike other countries that use this rank as a cadet's grade in their naval academies, give this rank to the Heroica Escuela Naval Militar's graduates, serving an entire year aboard different units (depending on the officer's career, currently Surface Warfare, Marine Corps, and Naval Aviation).
+During this year of internship, Midshipmen have to perform different Professional Practices to put in practice all the knowledge acquired from the Naval Academy, writing a Thesis Report of all the activities they performed.
+After completing their Professional Practices, Mdishipmen have to take a Professional Exam in the Heroica Escuela Naval Militar where, if they approve it, get promoted to the rank of Teniente de Corbeta.